 Dr. Mark P. Leone is a professor in the Department of Anthropology, University of Maryland, College Park.
 He has been director of Archaeology in Annapolis since 1981.
 Work in Annapolis continues to serve the needs of historic preservation in the city through the scientific and scholarly work of undergraduates and doctoral students in the department under his direction.
 Contact: firstname.lastname@example.org

-Amanda Tang is a PhD candidate, and has received her Masters in Applied Anthropology.
-As a zooarchaeologist, her dissertation concentrates on the foodways of enslaved African Americans and the Edward Lloyd family at the Wye House plantation from the late 18th century until Emancipation.
+Dr. Amanda Tang is a zooarchaeologist.
+Her dissertation concentrates on the foodways of enslaved African Americans and the Edward Lloyd family at the Wye House plantation from the late 18th century until Emancipation.
 Contact: email@example.com

 What We Do

-Over the years, Archaeology in Annapolis has run an annual field school in urban archaeology and has excavated over forty sites throughout the city’s historic district.
-Archaeology in Annapolis has continually structured these series of annual excavations around forms of public archaeology, through public tours of archaeological sites or interpretive exhibits that showcase archaeological excavations.
-We have attempted to promote an inclusive form of Annapolis’ history.
+Over the years, Archaeology in Annapolis has run an annual archaeological field school and excavated over forty sites throughout Annapolis' historic district.
+Archaeology in Annapolis has continually structured these series of annual excavations around forms of public archaeology, through public tours of archaeological sites, interpretive exhibits that showcase archaeological excavations, or digital presentations of our work.
+We have attempted to promote an inclusive form of Chesapeake history.

 Archaeology is more than just digging old stuff out of the ground.
-Archaeology is a way of learning about the daily lives of people that have been excluded from history books—enslaved African Americans, members of the working class, etc.
+Archaeology is a way of learning about the daily lives of people that have been excluded from history books—enslaved African Americans, women, members of the working class, and other marginalized groups.